The Bankrate promise

 You can purchase stocks and mutual funds through your brokerage account.
 Employer-sponsored retirement plans, such as 401(k)s, mostly invest in mutual funds, so you might already own these funds without realizing it.

 The pros and cons of stocks

-- Easy to trade — Individual stocks are easy to trade on an exchange, and there are a number of apps that make the process intuitive.
+- Easy to trade — Individual stocks are easy to trade through an online broker, and there are a number of apps that make the process intuitive.